kubernetes-sigs/promo-tools/test-e2e/README.md

 # E2E Testing Overview

-This directory has logic that allows the creation of deterministic Docker images using by loading golden archives for e2e testing.
+This directory has logic that allows the creation of deterministic Docker images using Bazel for e2e testing.

 There are 2 flavors of e2e tests, each in its own subfolder: